HB9DTX/EDI2ODX/README.md

 # Installation
 1. Clone the project
 `git clone https://github.com/HB9DTX/EDI2ODX.git` or simply copy "edi2odx.py" locally
-2. Install the *pandas* library if needed
+2. Install the *python3-pandas* library if needed

 # Usage
 1. Copy one or more EDI file in the current directory